-If you operate on social media, it is imperative to be aware of how your competitors market and how your performance measures up.
+If social media is important to your business success, it is imperative to be aware of how your competitors market and how your performance compares.

 Performing a social media competitive analysis doesn’t have to be hard.
 This post will make the job easy, and our template will help you look amazing.